Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Results

 \subsection{RQ3: Results of the User Study}

-Figure \mbox{\ref{fig:userstudy}} shows two groups of BoxPlots comparing the correctness and completeness of the recommended topics by our three methods included in the user study.
-With regard to the \textit{correctness} of the suggestions, the median and average correct topics of our model are $5$ and $4.48$ out of 5 recommended topics.
-While the median and average of the baseline approach, Di Sipio et al. \mbox{\cite{di2020multinomial}}, are $3$ and $3.07$ correct topics out of 5 recommended topics.
+Figure \ref{fig:userstudy} shows two groups of BoxPlots comparing the correctness and completeness of the recommended topics by our three methods included in the user study.
+With regard to the \textit{correctness} of the suggestions, the median and average correct topics of our model are $5$ and $4.48$ out of $5$ recommended topics.
+While the median and average of the baseline approach, Di Sipio et al. \cite{di2020multinomial}, are $3$ and $3.07$ correct topics out of $5$ recommended topics.
 Regarding the \textit{completeness} of the suggestions, the median and average rank assigned by the participants to our approach are $1$ and $1.2$, respectively.
 This means almost in all cases, our approach recommends the most complete set of correct topics.
-Although there are a couple of outlier cases in which our proposed approach is ranked second or third (Figure \mbox{\ref{fig:corr}}-b).
+Although there are a couple of outlier cases in which our proposed approach is ranked second or third (Figure \ref{fig:corr}-b).
 The median and average of the assigned rank for the baseline method are $3$ and $2.4$ correct topics.
 That is in most cases, participants ranked the baseline as the last approach in terms of completeness.
+Note that we did not ask the participants to score the recommendations based on the \textit{usefulness} of individual topics.
+This is because, to the best of our knowledge, there is no agreement on \textit{what is a useful topic} in the related work yet.
+However, we asked an open question on what is \textit{a useful set of topics}.
+Specifically, we asked ``What do you consider a useful set of recommended topics"?
+In our study, participants mostly emphasized the completeness of the sets.
+For instance, one participant stated:

+\textit{``More complete sets of topics make it easier to select suitable topics for my repositories because they can point out different aspects such as the goal, the platform it can be used on, its category, the languages, etc. So for me, the higher number of correct topics equals the usefulness of the recommended set."}